Danivdmijl/Kanao-s-Coin-Flip/README.md

 # Kanao's Flip a Coin

-Kanao's Flip a Coin is a Flip A Coin based website themed on this scene from the anime Demon Slayer:
+Kanao's Flip a Coin is a Flip A Coin based website themed on [this](https://www.youtube.com/watch?v=nN-_ku9T9LE) scene from the anime Demon Slayer.
+You can find the documentation for the site by clicking on [this](documentation.txt)

 https://www.youtube.com/watch?v=nN-_ku9T9LE